CrimsonTome/crimsontome.com/posts/making-your-own-blog.md

 ---
 ```
 Now then, you'll probably want to make some blog posts, this is a blog repo that you're maiking after all right?
 The Eleventy base blog template comes with a few in `/posts`, I'd recommend leaving the front matter except the tags, change them as you please.
-Oh and you can rename the filename, just keep at as `something.`**md**
+Oh and you can rename the file, just keep at as `something.`**md**